facebook/sapling/_src/git/sapling-stack.md

 Sapling comes with a [`pr` subcommand](../commands/pr.md) to help you work with GitHub pull requests.

-Once you have a stack of commits, you can use <Command name="pr" linkText="sl pr submit" /> to create a pull request for each commit in the stack, or to update existing pull requests linked to the commits.
+Once you have a stack of commits, you can use <Command name="pr" linkText="sl pr submit --stack" /> (or `sl pr s -s`) to create a pull request for each commit in the stack, or to update existing pull requests linked to the commits.

 :::caution